fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

   It takes the form shown in the example, where the first number is the minimum in the range and the second is the maximum.

+parameter_ranges
+  An optional setting which specifies upper and lower bounds for parameters in the problem.
+This setting cannot currently be used with Mantid problems.

+  Similarly to `fit_ranges`, it takes the form where the first number is the minimum in the range and the second is the maximum.

+  Currently in Fitbenchmarking, problems with `parameter_ranges` can only be handled by SciPy fitting software.